paperdave/old-random-js-stuff/easy-web-input/readme.md

 }

+Input.inputManagerEndFrame();
 ```

 ## Keyboard API
 What button they are should be self explanatory.
 Two things should be noted: some symbols aren't present because they are modifiers of others (the "greater than" is represented as "comma"), and that you can add "Pressed" or "Released" to any key to get one-frame pulses on their respective events.

+There are also three other properties on `keyboard`:
+- string: what a user typed during that frame.
+Use for virtual text fields.
+- repeatKeys: defaults to false, set to true to allow holding a key to output multiple pressed events
+- allowShortcuts: defaults to true, set to false to disallow many common browser shortcuts.

+All keys:
 - ArrowLeft
 - ArrowRight
 - ArrowDown